-Upon discovering the event, BAC moved quickly to investigate and respond to the incident, assess the security of BAC systems, and notify potentially affected individuals.
-BAC is providing individuals potentially impacted by this event with complimentary access to credit monitoring services for twelve (12) months through TransUnion.
+Upon discovering the event, AFMEPF moved quickly to investigate and respond to the incident, assess the security of AFMEPF systems, and notify potentially affected individuals.
+AFMEPF also reviewed their existing policies and procedures and implemented additional safeguards to further secure the information in its systems.
+Additionally, AFMEPF is providing those potentially affected by this incident with complimentary access to credit monitoring services for twelve (12) months, through TransUnion.

-Additionally, BAC is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
-BAC is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, information on protecting against tax fraud, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+Additionally, AFMEPF is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
+AFMEPF is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, information on protecting against tax fraud, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.